 We view online safety education as critical to the safeguarding and wellbeing of our children.
 Every adult in the school considers themselves a teacher of online safety.
 We have adopted the UK Council for Child Internet Safety framework – Education for a Connected World – to base our learning sequences.
 The internet is a continuously evolving environment, so anticipating, planning for, reacting and responding to it is an ongoing cycle.
 To reflect its continuous nature, online safety is taught throughout the year.
 Once each half term, the entire school focuses on one of eight areas of study from the framework, teaching an extended lesson addressing the age appropriate objective.
 These objectives may also be linked to other related PHSE objectives.
 Learning is intended to be both creative and reflective and classroom displays are regularly updated to reflect these sessions.
 Other opportunities to incorporate this learning are sought throughout the curriculum.

 Parent involvement in this learning is vital to it being successful.
 Parent information sessions are run on the same day as online safety being taught in school.
-Led by Mr Bell and members of the Designated Safeguarding Team, they explain the learning and explore with parents how the same issues can be addressed at home with adult specific information and guidance.
+Led by external specialists, Mr Bell and members of the Designated Safeguarding Team, they explain the learning and explore with parents how the same issues can be addressed at home with adult specific information and guidance.

 As a parent you’ll know how important the internet is to children – they use it to learn, play, socialise and express themselves.
 It’s a highly creative place of amazing opportunities.
 But the technology children use every day can seem a bit daunting and you might worry about the risks your child can face online – such as bullying, contact from strangers or the possibility of them seeing illegal or inappropriate content.